 It was then that mandalas magically entered my life.
 One night while surfing the web I saw a series of mandalas created from nature photographs.
 They profoundly resonated with me, and I instantly knew that I would begin creating mandalas both as a creative outlet and as a means of acknowledging and honoring the metaphysical events occurring around me.

-That was seventeen years ago, and I am now even more captivated by mandalas, the information encoded within them, and their power to transform our lives and our spaces for the better.
+That was eighteen years ago, and I am now even more captivated by mandalas, the information encoded within them, and their power to transform our lives and our spaces for the better.

 I hope you enjoy seeing my work.
 Please feel free to contact me if you have questions or comments.
 I've loved the feedback I've received over the years and look forward to hearing your thoughts.